Virtual credit cards

 $149

-Offers Qantas Points per $1 spent, 90 days of comprehensive travel insurance and extended warranty on purchases.
+Offers Qantas Points per $1 spent, international travel insurance and extended warranty on purchases.

 loading

-Any credit card that is stored virtually in an app or online account is technically a type of virtual credit card.
-This includes cards stored in Apple Pay, Google Pay and other mobile wallets.
+Yes you can get a virtual credit in Australia.
+Any credit card that is stored virtually in an app or online account is technically a type of virtual credit card, including cards stored in Apple Pay, Google Pay and other mobile wallets.

-But there are 3 main types of virtual credit cards you can get in Australia, each with different features, benefits and options.
+There are 3 main types of virtual credit cards you can get in Australia, each with different features, benefits and options:

 Bankwest, Bendigo Bank and Westpac are among the banks that offer virtual credit cards you can start using once you're approved.
 Here are some more details on different instant, virtual credit cards you can get in Australia, including whether they are virtual-only or send you a physical card as well.